 Establish strategic relationships with influential bloggers at the beginning of your journey.
 Do not spam them with guest post requests.
 Form bonds of friendship with them by sharing their content on social media, and mentioning their content on your site.
 Let them know what you are doing, and this will go a long way in affirming your support for each other.

 - Invest in Responsive Web Design

 Ensure that you develop a website that is responsive.
 Your blog should be easy to navigate on both desktop and mobile platforms.
-An unresponsive plan puts you at the risk of losing valuable traffic when people on mobile platform deem your site not to be user-friendly.
+An unresponsive website puts you at the risk of losing valuable traffic when people on mobile devices are unable to access your blog since it’s not user-friendly.

 - Grow A Mailing List

 If you’re serious about your blog, you need to have a mailing list.
-A mailing list ensures that you have access to people inboxes whenever you want.
-This remove over-reliance on Google and social networking site for traffic.
+A mailing list ensures that you have access to people’s inboxes whenever you want.
+This removes over-reliance on Google and social networking sites for traffic.
 You don’t want your business to be affected in a crippling way by a change in policy by these sites.

 - Go Big on Visual Content

 Images and video are gaining popularity over text.
 You need to invest in proper photos that have an attribution license.
 You could take your own photos or have a professional do that for you.
 A blog that has quality visual content stands out from other blogs.

 You will need to run ads to promote your blog.
 Advertising need not be expensive.
 Set aside $25 for advertising on a social network site such as Facebook and watch how things unravel.
 The genius behind advertising on social media is that recipients of the ads can share them on their profiles and this is a plus for you.

 You need to outsource some aspects of running your blog such as managing updates and the social network pages.
 This allows you to concentrate on churning out creative content that converts readers into customers.